 Release Frequency

-The Release frequency for Major and Minor Releases has yet to be defined within the Programme Planning will be reflected in future versions of this document as the MHHS Programme Plan matures.
-The Release frequency for Emergency Releases will be ad hoc.
+The Release frequency for Major and Minor Releases has yet to be defined within the Programme and planning will be reflected in future versions of this document as the MHHS Programme Plan matures.
+The Release frequency for Patch Releases and Emergency Releases will be ad hoc, although it is anticipated that Patch Releases will be more frequent than Emergency Releases.

 Naming Convention

 MHHS releases will be named with 4 separate digits, as below in Figure 4, which increment depending on the content of the release.
 Each digit represents the version increment for each of the four types of release, as described in section 10.1, Release Types.
+Each Central Systems Provider will utilise the MHHS Programme Naming Convention for their releases.
+As each Central Systems Provider can implement code releases independent of each it is not anticipated that each Central Systems Provider will have the same release number, other than following the initial release.